Thomas-Walker-Lynch/project-enviroment/README.md

   1. audit source files and legible scripts

-    Watch what git installs.
+    Watch what git pulls.
 For new things that are source code or scripts, audit those.

+    Note! ‘.gitignore’ does not apply to pulled content.

   2. PATH

-     Do not have the repo in your execution PATH.
+     Do not have a repo in your execution PATH.
+(The ~/repos/resources directory is not a repo.)

-  2. binary executbles
+  3. binary executbles

-    No binary executables in the repo.
-Instead, build anything executable from local audited source code.

-    It is a common error for co-developers to compile and get an executable, and then not add that to the .gitignore, so it poisons the repo.
-Watch your pulls and clones, and remove those from the repo, and complain about them.

-    Edit your .gitignore so that you will not be the bad guy.
+    It is best to not pull executables then run them!

-    If you must run an executable from a repo, then you surely trust the source.
+    (If you must run an executable from a repo, then you surely trust the source.
 Make sure there is a cryptographic signature provided - and that signature is from another source than the repo!
 Make sure the permissions and user and group membership are correct.
-Consider running it in a container.
+Consider running it in a container.)

-  3. .gitignore does not help for pulls

-    ‘.gitignore’ does not apply to pulled content.
-If another developer failed to ignore executables on a push, you will get them on a pull even if they are listed in ‘.gitignore’
+    It sometimes happens that a co-developers will compile and create an executable, and then not clean it, so it poisons the repo.
+Watch your pulls and clones, and remove executables from the repo, and complain them.

+    Make sure make clean removes executables before a push.

   4. check for the .gitignore and audit it, add to it

+   In some cases this is less important if make clean is working, and the user makes use of the ‘push’ script to push new content.

    Conversely, we do not want to add clutter to the repo ourselves, so you will want to have a `.gitignore`.
 This might be part of the project, check for it